Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ![Navbar](static/docs/readme_images/Navbar.JPG)

-``USER STORY - As a site user I can read the details os a course so that I can choose to book``
+``USER STORY - As a site user I can read the details of a course so that I can choose to book``

 Implementation:

 **Course Page**

-The course page contains a imahge and the title of the available courses.
+The course page contains a image and the title of the available courses.
 It also provides a link below each course title.
 On use click it opens a new page with course details.

-Under the information section are two buttons, 'Make a booking' and 'View Menus'.
-These buttons will allow the user a quick way to the respective pages if they wish to make a booking or view the restaurants active menus.

-The last section of the home page contains a google map, marking the location of the restaurant and the opening hours of the restaurant.
-This will allow the user to locate the restaurant and operating times.
+Under each course card there is link with course title.
+Clicking on the link , user is redirected to the course details page.
+It gives informations about teacher name , date place etc.

 ![Course](static/docs/readme_images/course.JPG)